 Frequently Asked Questions

 Rudder Bearing Replacement is one of the thorniest problems in many classes of boats this size.
-We welcome the experiences of everyone who has addressed this.
+We welcome the experiences of everyone who has addressed this (most recent first):

 Don Bottaro's notes are the most complete we've seen so far.
 Download

 Wanted to give everyone a heads up on the steering for the Frers 33.

 Not sure about all model years but on my 1987 Frers the wheel and steering system appears to be a product of Yacht Specialties Equipment.
 That company went out of business in 1989 and there is no longer anyone who sells those products.
 Fortunately Edson sells replacement parts for at least some of the steering that will work.
 I broke off one of the sheaves on a race two weeks ago and contacted Edson.
 They identified the replacement part below which I purchased.
 It was not an exact replacement and required that I enlarge the opening under the pedestal along with drilling out the holes in the replacement part.
 The original holes are 6 1/2 inches on center and the bolt holes in the replacement part were 6 inches on center.
 There was enough space to drill the holes out to the required 6 & 1/2 inches on center so it would bolt up to the pedestal.
 Edson was very helpful in identifying exactly what piece I needed and what would work.

 A cast aluminum backing plate with or without sheaves.
 The current product can be viewed on line or in a hard copy of our current catalog.
 It is fig. #776AL-4AL.

 Editor's Note: in 1990, the steering system was Edson.

 to figure a number for pre-bend on our rig when you cut our 3DL main?